HenrydeB/Rustqlite/README.md

 ![alt text](https://github.com/HenrydeB/Rustqlite/blob/main/diagrams/arch_overview.drawio.png)

 1. User first starts up the program
-2. user inputs the command to be processed by the interpreter
+2. User inputs the command to be processed by the interpreter
-3. scanner processes the command into tokens and sends to parser
+3. Scanner processes the command into tokens and sends to parser
-4. parser processes tokens into relevant Stmt struct for command
+4. Parser processes tokens into relevant Stmt struct for command
 5. Virtual Machine receives statement and processes it
 6. Depending on command type, we will read or write to database
 7. If error, return String converted into ColoredString colored red for error message, if success message is returned and colored green

 One of the objectives of this project was to  avoid panics as much as possible.
 This project relies on error propagation from any one function to the entrypoint, which would then be colored for user experience purposes.

+### Structs and Enums
 ![alt text](https://github.com/HenrydeB/Rustqlite/blob/main/diagrams/structs.drawio.png)

 ### Interpreter